mlurz92/AvocadoSign/docs/Application_Guide.md

 ### 2.1.
 Application Layout
 * **Header:** A fixed header at the top of the page contains the application title, a "Quick Guide" button, and the global cohort selection controls.
-* **Navigation Bar (Tabs):** A horizontal tab navigation bar is positioned below the header, allowing for quick switching between the five main modules of the application.
+* **Navigation Bar (Tabs):** A horizontal tab navigation bar is positioned below the header, allowing for quick switching between the six main modules of the application.
 * **Content Area:** The central workspace where the specific content and tools of the currently active tab are displayed.

 ### 2.2.
 Global Cohort Selection vs. Analysis Context